apple/swift-container-plugin/Sources/swift-container-plugin/Documentation.docc/build.md

 # Build and package your service

-Build a container image and upload it to a registry.
+Build a container image and publish it to a registry.

 ## Overview

-The plugin exposes the command `build-container-image` which you invoke to build your service, package it in a container image and upload it to a container registry, in a single command:
+The plugin exposes the command `build-container-image` which you invoke to build your service, package it in a container image and publish it to a container registry, in a single command:

 ```shell
 % swift package --swift-sdk x86_64-swift-linux-musl \